Skip to main content

 When you need to tell us

-You can either file the information on a payday basis or twice a month.
-The ESS deferral date is treated as a payday.
+You can either file the employment information on a payday basis or twice a month.
+Treat the ESS deferral date as the payday – this is 20 days after the share scheme taxing date.

 Filing on a payday basis

-You need to file the employment information within 2 working days of the ESS deferral date if filing electronically, or within 10 working days if filing by paper.
+If you’re filing on a payday basis, file the employment information within 2 working days of the ESS deferral date if filing electronically, or within 10 working days if filing by paper.

 Filing twice a month